VeronikaVasilchikova/nodejs2021Q4-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests with authorization
 ```
 npm test:auth
 ```